ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 ```

 **Lab report**: Can you see any ICMP echo request sent on the network?
 Why?
-Explain what happened using the `route -n` output and the `ping` output in each case.
+Explain what happened using the `route -n` output, the `ping` output, and the `tcpdump` output in each case.

 **Lab report**: Why does "romeo" not send any ARP request in the first part of this exercise, but does send ARP requests in the second part?